-- 1. Demonstrate at least one (1) year of experience providing affordable housing and/or affordable housing-related services in the State of Georgia satisfactory for review by DCA in its sole discretion; - 2.
-Have a minimum of one (1) year of experience assisting vulnerable individuals or families; - 3.
-If available, be an active member of the local Coordinated Entry System in which the service will be provided and compliant with HMIS reporting requirements of the local CoC; - 4.
-Ensure there is no conflict of interest between for any member, founder, contributor or individual; - 5.
-Have standards of financial accountability that conform to 24 CFR 84.21, Standards of Financial Management Systems, and provide the most recent financial audit; - 6.
+- 1. Have a minimum of one (1) year of satisfactory experience assisting one or more of the Qualifying Population households in the State of Georgia for review by DCA in its sole discretion; - 2.
+If available, be an active member of the local Coordinated Entry System in which the service will be provided and compliant with HMIS reporting requirements of the local CoC; - 3.
+Ensure there is no conflict of interest between for any member, founder, contributor or individual; - 4.
+Have standards of financial accountability that conform to 24 CFR 84.21, Standards of Financial Management Systems, and provide the most recent financial audit; - 5.
 Nonprofit applicants must meet the requirements listed above and meet the following criteria: - a.
 Meet one of the two structures below: - i.
-Must be organized and existing in the State of Georgia (as evidenced by a Certificate of Existence from the Georgia Secretary of State, dated no more than thirty (30) days prior to the application date); or - ii.
+Must be organized and existing in the State of Georgia (as evidenced by a Certificate of Existence from the Georgia Secretary of State, dated no more than thirty (30) days prior to the application date); or

+- ii.
 Be organized and existing under the laws of another state and be qualified to do business in Georgia (as evidenced by a Certificate of Existence from the other state's Secretary of State dated no more than thirty (30) days prior to the application date and by a Certificate of Authorization to do business in Georgia from the Georgia Secretary of State dated no more than thirty (30) days prior to the application date). - b.
 Have an IRS designation under Section 501(c)(3) or Section 501(c)(4) of the federal tax code.
 A 501(c)(3) non-profit applicant may not submit an application until they have received their determination from the IRS.
-A 501(c)(4) non-profit applicant must provide documentation satisfactory to DCA, in its sole discretion, that the non-profit has filed the necessary materials with the IRS and received a response from the IRS demonstrating 501(c)(4) status. - 7.
+A 501(c)(4) non-profit applicant must provide documentation satisfactory to DCA, in its sole discretion, that the non-profit has filed the necessary materials with the IRS and received a response from the IRS demonstrating 501(c)(4) status. - 6.
 Can provide additional documentation if requested by DCA.